jwspencer19/docker-flask-nginx-uwsgi/readme.md

 yum install centos-release-scl
 yum install rh-python36

-#i on CentOS 7 system to enable python3.x
+# on CentOS 7 system to enable python3.x
 scl enable rh-python36 bash

-# now 3.x, note: only set in this shell session.
+# now python 3.x, note: only set in this shell session.
 Exit session will go back to 2.x
 python --version

 # activate the virtual environment